matekassa/project-devops/readme.md

 ![img.png](images/ci-cd-hello-flask-app.png)

-IMPORTANT NOTE: Please note that the project does not contain the virtual machine image and the vagrant-ansible automation just partially tested, furthermore the end of the deployment is not finished (the process ends with pushing the docker image to dockerhub).
+IMPORTANT NOTE: Please note that the project does not contain the virtual machine image and the vagrant-ansible automation just partially tested.

 You can find the hello-flask-app docker image on dockerhub: https://hub.docker.com/repository/docker/matekassa/hello-flask-app/general